fbpx

 Why Golgotha?

-Now, why Golgotha or aka Calvary?
+Now, why Golgotha also known as Calvary?
 Why did Jesus have to die at this place?

 Well, Golgotha means “Place of a Skull” in Aramaic and Latin.
-It could have been named this because the hill was shaped as a skull.
+It could have been named this because the hill was shaped like a skull.

 Here is why I believe Jesus died at this specific site.